A Benchmark for Point Clouds Registration Algorithms: Example Usage

-\Cref{fig:results} is a visual representation of \cref{tab:results_icp} and \cref{tab:results_gicp}: it visually compares the results of the two algorithms, by showing the quantiles of different sequences.
-On the x-axis we have the sequences, while on the y-axis we have the values of the metric.
-For each sequence, and for the whole benchmark, we plotted the median, the $0.75$ and the $0.95$ quantiles on the same column.
-The lower part of the column is the median, the middle the $0.75$ quantile, the upper the $0.95$ quantile.
-Red columns represents the values obtained by G-ICP, while blue columns those of ICP.
-The last column, named \emph{total}, show the statistics on the whole benchmark.
+\Cref{fig:results_local} visually represents the median results on different sequences.
+The last column, named \emph{total}, shows the statistics on the whole benchmark.
 This last column should be used when comparing the algorithms.

-G-ICP, in terms of median errors, performs much better than ICP, with the exception of the \emph{gazebo\_summer} and \emph{box\_met} sequences, where G-ICP got a median error about twice that of ICP.
-While one could suppose that it could be due to the kind of environment depicted or to the sensor used, we discarded this hypothesis.
-The reason is that, on the \emph{gazebo\_winter} sequence, which represents the same environment of \emph{gazebo\_summer}, G-ICP obtained much better results.
-The same effect can be observed among the \emph{pioneer} sequences, part of the \emph{TUM} datasets, too: these are very similar to each other, yet G-ICP performed very differently.
-In contrast, the median error of ICP is much more uniform among similar sequences: the median results on sequences coming from the same dataset (\emph{ETH}, \emph{planetary}, \emph{TUM} and \emph{Kaist}) are very similar.
+G-ICP and PPCR, in terms of median errors, perform very similarly and much better than ICP and NDT.
+The only exception is the \emph{box\_met} sequence, where G-ICP got the worst performance.
+The other algorithms also did not perform well on that sequence.
+Considering the $0.75$ quantile substantially confirms this conclusion.
+However, the $0.95$ quantile shows that, when considering the worst cases, PPCR performs better than G-ICP.

+It has to be noted that the results among sequences from the same group of datasets (\emph{ETH}, \emph{Planetary}, \emph{TUM} and \emph{Kaist}) are very similar.
 This similarity would not emerge if we were not using many different sequences with different characteristic.
-Moreover, using only the \emph{ETH} dataset, even though it is a large dataset, with many different environments, the performance of ICP would not be correctly estimated, since on that dataset it got a median error that is about half of that of the other datasets.
+Moreover, using only the \emph{ETH} dataset, even though it is a large dataset with many different environments, the performance of the four algorithms would not be correctly estimated, since on that dataset they got a median error that is way smaller than that on the other datasets.

 Considering the statistics for the whole benchmark (named ``total'' in the table), we can see how the standard deviation, both for ICP and G-ICP, is so large that the mean does not describe the result properly.
-This results support the validity of the usage of the median.
-Indeed, if we used the mean, we would conclude that ICP would be marginally better than G-ICP.
+This result support the validity of the usage of the median.
+For example, if we used the mean, we would conclude that ICP would be marginally better than G-ICP.
 On the contrary, using the median we made the opposite conclusion and highlighted a greater difference between the results.